PavanRangani/docs/docs/prd/compliance-views/compliance-service-scope.md

 - On hover of each record, shows hover effect.
 On click, open the `Service Scope` tab of that entity on the new page.
 - Shows `-` for the pending data and shows `N/A` for the not applicable in all columns.
 - Sorting order under each family: Records are primary sorting on entity type in order of -Individual, Joint, Partnership, Foundation, Estates & Trust and secondary sorting in alphabetical order of entity name.
+- Shows Excel export icon to the right side of the header.
+On click, excel file will be downloaded in same page.

 ### UI Rule
 [See this mocks flow](https://drive.google.com/drive/u/0/folders/1I84i-rOO1d9x9OtMVMVRMb3skHTZP6Z3)